 Higher-Order Analysis (HOA) improves the ability to track dataflow through higher-order code.
-Higherorder code manipulates functions as values, generating them with anonymous function expressions (lambda expressions), passing them as arguments, returning them as values, and assigning them to variables and to fields of objects.
+Higher-order code manipulates functions as values, generating them with anonymous function expressions (lambda expressions), passing them as arguments, returning them as values, and assigning them to variables and to fields of objects.
 These code patterns are common in modern dynamic languages such as JavaScript, TypeScript, Python, Ruby, and Swift.

 By default, Fortify Static Code Analyzer performs Higher-Order Analysis when you scan JavaScript, TypeScript, Python, Ruby, and Swift code.
-For a description of the Higher-Order Analysis properties, see "fortify-sca.properties" on page 186 and search for "higher-order analysis."
+For a description of the Higher-Order Analysis properties, see "Translation and Analysis Phase Properties" on page 189.